alexlib/dockerfiles/README.md

 3. Run and wait for about 5 min (it's approximately 900 Mb download)

        docker pull alexlib/openptv-python
-       docker run -d -p 5901:5901 -p 6901:6901 alexlib/openptv-python
+       docker run -p 6080:80 -v /dev/shm:/dev/shm alexlib/openptv-python

-4. Open your browser with the link: http://localhost:6901/vnc.html
+4. Open your browser with the link: http://localhost:6800/
-5. Click on the connect - enter the default password: `vncpassword`
-6. Open: `Applications -> Terminal` and type:
+5. Open: `Applications -> Terminal` and type:

        pyptv test_cavity

-7. Dont' forget the remove the container that might run in the background:
+6. Dont' forget the remove the container that might run in the background:

        docker stop $(docker ps -a -q)
        docker rm $(docker ps -a -q)